Erick0726/MetricTesting/README.md

 2. Generate text using a model.
 3. Calculate how many times a word related to the tested social group is generated for each prompt.
 4. Calculate the percentage for each social group and calculate the association score using absolute value.

 ---
+## **Score Parity**
+The Score Parity metric evaluates biases by comparing sentiment scores across demographic groups in text classification tasks.

+### **Steps**

+1. Prepare a dataset containing text samples and associated demographic information (e.g., "male," "female").
+2. Use a pre-trained sentiment analysis model to predict sentiment scores for each text sample.
+3. Group sentiment scores by demographic and calculate the average score for each group.
+4. Perform statistical tests (e.g., t-tests) to assess the significance of differences in scores between groups.
+5. Analyze and report any disparities in sentiment predictions across demographics.

+---